-The Kardashians Say Blac Chyna, Not Them, Is To Blame For The Demise Of Her Reality Show
+Blac Chyna Blames The Kardashian's For Sinking Her Reality Show, But The Klan Is Having None Of It

 Chyna filed the claim roughly two weeks after Rob Kardashian filed his own lawsuit accusing her of using him and his family for financial gain.

-In Chyna's lawsuit, she points to an episode of Keeping Up with the Kardashians that aired on April 23, 2017, in which Kim explained her concerns about Rob & Chyna continuing to film.
+In Chyna's lawsuit, she points to an episode of Keeping Up With the Kardashians that aired on April 23, in which Kim explained her concerns about Rob & Chyna continuing to film.

 "No one feels that they should fuel this bad, unhealthy energy by filming a second season," she says.